Shivaani9/Quick-Quiz/README.md

 This application has multiple choice questions where scores of students are calculated on the basis of number of correct answers.
 Efficiency of this application is improved by adding a timer which gives students a specific time limit for answering each question.
 Answers are checked immediately after the question has been answered within a stipulated time.
+Answers are not accepted if it is marked after the timer goes off.